 Is Baptism Necessary for Salvation?

 Oneness Pentecostal theology states that baptism is necessary for salvation.
-It asserts that without it, a person cannot be saved.
+It asserts that without it a person cannot be saved.
 Is baptism necessary for salvation?
 No. It is not.
 The Oneness theologians are in error.
-Nevertheless, disagreeing with them does not make it so, particularly when we have verses like the following:
+Nevertheless, disagreeing with them does not make it so and particularly when we have verses like the following:

 - John 3:5, "Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God."

 - Acts 2:38, "Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost."

 - Acts 22:16, "And now why tarriest thou? arise, and be baptized, and wash away thy sins, calling on the name of the Lord."

 - 1 Pet.
 3:21, "The like figure whereunto even baptism doth also now save us (not the putting away of the filth of the flesh, but the answer of a good conscience toward God,) by the resurrection of Jesus Christ."

 The problem with baptismal regeneration (the belief that baptism is part of salvation and necessary for it) is that it contradicts other scriptures that state we are justified by faith.
 Justification is God's declaration upon a sinner that the person is declared righteous in God's sight.
 In other words, only Christians are justified; only Christians are saved.
 Please consider the following verses:

 - Rom.
 4:3, "For what saith the scripture?
 Abraham believed God, and it was counted unto him for righteousness."

 - Rom.
 5:1, "Therefore being justified by faith, we have peace with God through our Lord Jesus Christ."